ethicxz/ethicxz.github.io/_posts/2024-07-30-Microroptor Hackropole.md

 ## Enumerate binary

-starting the challenge, we can already guess that the objective will likely involve `ROP`, given the binary's name and the challenge title `microROPtor`
+Starting the challenge, we can already guess that the objective will likely involve `ROP`, given the binary's name and the challenge title `microROPtor`

 When launching the vulnerable binary, we can see that it leaks an address: